Dylan-Speight/definitely_not_etsy/README.md

 Unfortunately due to assessment deadlines we only really managed to reach MVP.
 In future iterations we would still like to implement:

+- **Build and run tests.**
 - Multi-page display for products with the ability to limit how many are on the page at once via a dropdown menu.
 Currently the products page just shows all current products stored in the database.
 This only works on a very small-scale such as our test environment.
 Load times would become huge with even a small-business scale database.
 - Product category selection being a dropdown, and a set of categories defined by us as the developers, rather than users being asked describe the category of their product.
 - Learn and implement how to re-use User IDs after they have been destroyed, and properly remove them from the User table in the database.
 Currently destroyed users will still have an empty entry in the User Administrator Panel.
-- Multi-image upload for a single product, allowing
+- Multi-image upload for a single product, allowing users to have a slideshow of images for their product on the product show page.
-- search bar on home page,
+- We had trouble getting the search bar working on the home page.
+Would like to fix this up.
-- unique names validation so no two users or stores can have the same name (admins can accidentally delete the wrong user),
-- MFA,
-- Would like to have implemented imagemagick.
+- Alter the database so that both username and store name are unique & add a search feature to the admin panels.
+This would make it easier for admins to identify a particular user/store they were looking for in the admin panel.
+- Multi-factor authentication for an even more secure user experience.
+- Implmentation of ImageMagick for image compression.
+Image size could become a big issue for performance without some sort of counter-measure such as ImageMagick.
-- Alt image tag all of the images uploaded for user products
+- Learn and implement alt tags on all of the images that are sourced in embedded Ruby.
+- Implement alt text for all other img tags within the site's base HTML structure.
+- Enable guest checkout.
+Currently only users that are signed in can buy products.

 ## Planning Process
 ### Timeline